vereis/blog/apps/blog/priv/posts/20250521144307_my_take_on_consciousness.md

 ## Animism

-I've oft wondered if there was some truth underlying the idea of [animism](https://en.wikipedia.org/wiki/Animism).
+I've oft wondered if there was some truth underlying the idea of [animism](https://iep.utm.edu/animism/).

+> Graham Harvey's **Animism: Respecting the Living World** (2017) and David Abram's **The Spell of the Sensuous** (1996) offer compelling contemporary examinations of animistic worldviews and their relationship to consciousness studies.

 > `animism` is the belief that objects, places, and creatures all possess a distinct spiritual essence.